checkCircle

 How are SMSFs taxed in Australia?

-Holding your cryptocurrency in an SMSF can be a great strategy to save money on taxes!
-If you hold cryptocurrency in a self-managed super fund (SMSF), your gains are taxed at the concessional rate of 15%.
+Holding cryptocurrency directly in an SMSF can be a great strategy to save money on taxes in the long run!
+If you hold cryptocurrency in a self-managed super fund (SMSF), you’ll be able to access your cryptocurrency gains at retirement age while paying the concessional tax rate (15%).

 How is cryptocurrency taxed in other countries?